KDE/digikam-doc/getting_started/installation.rst

 Minimum System Requirements
 ---------------------------

-- **Operating System**: 64-bit Windows 7 or newer, Apple macOS 10.13 (High Sierra) or newer based on Intel or M1 architecture, 64-bit Linux.
+- **Operating System**: 64-bit Windows 7 or newer, Apple macOS 64-bit based on Intel or M1 architecture, 64-bit Linux.
 Details see below.

 - **CPU**: x86 Intel or AMD; at least one 2 GHz core for standard photo processing, 4 cores for large photo or panorama processing, 8 cores for deep-learning uses as with face detection and image quality sorting.
 Details see below.